buddydev/bp-activity-plus-reloaded/readme.txt

 == Changelog ==

+= 1.6.2 =
+- Fix for group document uploads.
+- Some cleanup.

 = 1.6.1 =
 - Added ability to auto-clean up unused images.
 - Some code tweaks and fixes.